-I sat by the lake the other day and pulled up a chair to watch the waves breach the rocky barrier and flood the upslope of the levee.
-There was a strong east-northeast wind throughout the night that had made the water pile up along the west and southwest sides of the lake.
+I sat by the lake the other day, sat in the grass to watch the waves breach the rocky barrier, just close enough so they could slosh on my bare feet.
+The strong east-northeast gale that held throughout the night had piled up the water along the west and southwest sides of the lake.

-There’s something about waves that mesmerize.
-The rhythm, the sounds, the spray that dampens you.
+There’s something mesmerizing about waves.
+The irregular rhythms, the unruly sounds, the fine spray that dampens your face.

 No one was out.
 No bikers, no walkers.

-Someone, a lifelong resident, recently said to me that he wondered how I found beauty in this muddy lake.
-I wondered back how he could not.
+A lifelong resident of the area recently said to me, he wondered how I found beauty in this muddy lake.
+I wondered back, How could you not?

-I grew up in love with the shores and shoals of Rhode Island.
+I grew up in love with water.
+My favorite haunts were the shores and shoals of Rhode Island.
 Narragansett Bay, Galilee, Point Judith, Wickford, Block Island, the Harbor of Refuge.
-And as a child I was in love with a murky pond and narrow stream near my home.
-I learned to love bodies of water, no matter their size or color.
-To me, they teemed with mirco and macro mysteries.
+And as a child I spent most of my summer sunrises contemplating a pond filled with cattails, fed by narrow stream near flowing from a nearby wood.
+It teemed with life.
+No matter their size or color, water’s seemingly fathomless mystery captivated my soul.

 to encompass the magnitude